-Q: How do I start up my system?
+How do I start up my own system?
+Play video below.

 When To Water: Watering is best for lawns in the pre dawn hours.
 Between midnight and 8am are usually calm; evaporation is low, and it is the time many cities with restrictions will allow you to water.